hy-3/42_pipex/README.md

 [Mandatory]
 $ make

-(Before running the below commands, you need to create input.txt to pass the content of it to cmd_1.) ex 1) $ ./pipex input.txt cat wc output.txt ex 2) $ ./pipex input.txt cat "wc -l" output.txt
+(Before running the below commands, you need to create input.txt with any content to pass the content of it to cmd_1.) ex 1) $ ./pipex input.txt cat wc output.txt ex 2) $ ./pipex input.txt cat "wc -l" output.txt